SeaQL/seaql.github.io/Blog/blog/2025-10-08-seaography.md

 }
 ```

-This will appear like below in the GraphQL schema:
+After registering as `complex_custom_outputs`, they will appear like below in the GraphQL schema:

 ```graphql
 union Shape = Rectangle | Circle | Triangle